MtScience/PyLox/README.md

 ## Current state of the project

-Currently PyLox is a work in progress, supporting everything up to functions and returns (section 10.5 of the book completed).
+Currently PyLox is a work in progress, supporting everything up to local functions (chapter 10 of the book completed).